dzsquared/dzsquared/README.md

 ### Hello!
 Drew here.  👨🏼‍💻
 - Program Manager in Azure Data at Microsoft
-- Student in online MS CS program at Georgia Tech
+- Student in MS CS program at Georgia Tech
 - Occasional blogger and open source developer